EngBaz/Interactive-PDF-Chatbot/README.md

 ## Usage

 To use the conversational agent:
-1. Run the provided streamlit app: $ streamlit run app.py
+1. Run the provided streamlit app: <code>streamlit run app.py